ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 Ferryhopper's Model Context Protocol (MCP)
 The connector for LLMs and AI Agents in Maritime Travel.
 TODO:update this: 2024 Réservations Maritimes.
-Tous droits réservés
+Tous droits réservés TODO:Account created and logged in successfully! when popup appeared, but i try with google and i already have account, so message mabe should be logged in sucees, if not registred and we try with google now it shows created sucess and maybe verify email to confirm

 Ferryhopper’s API: FerryhAPI